vadimsteckler1/asposetest/docs/source/index.rst

 Use the Annotator on your Tablet PC or touch-screen laptop for collaboration on the road.

-Make hand-written notes to your PDF documents and e-mail them right from the PDF Annotators.
+Make hand-written notes to your PDF documents and e-mail them right from the PDF Annotator.

 For more information on how the PDF Annotator can make your business, academic, and home computing better, refer to Contents